FbW-E10/SPA-Lessons/8-Deployment/README.md

 **Deploy React to Vercel**

 Vercel is a platform for deploying the fastest React sites.
-You can deploy your site with zero configuration to the best frontend infrastructure. **With Vercel you can deploy up to five apps for free**.
+You can deploy your site with zero configuration to the best frontend infrastructure.

 - Develop: Build React sites that connect to your favorite APIs, databases, and content management systems.